waiting-for-dev/devise-jwt/README.md

 #### Session storage caveat

-If you are working with a Rails application that has session storage enabled and a default devise setup, chances are that same origin requests will be authenticated from the session regardless of a token being present in the headers or not.
+If you are working with a Rails application that has session storage enabled and a default Devise setup, chances are the same origin requests will be authenticated from the session regardless of a token being present in the headers or not.

-This is so because of the following default devise workflow:
+This is so because of the following default Devise workflow:

 - When a user signs in with `:database_authenticatable` strategy, the user is stored in the session unless one of the following conditions is met: